What are LEDs

 If you are using them for indicators / turn signals, they do not draw enough load to work with a mechanical flasher relay so you would need one of our electronic flasher units or you will need to add ballast, though the use of our electronic flashers is preferred as ballast resistors get very hot and add back in all the load that you have just saved.
 They also need good earths / grounds and connections for the same reason and often better than an incandescent will work with.

 If you are testing them on a 6 volt vehicle, they need to be installed in matched pairs (for example when fitting brake lights on a car, fit both LEDs before testing) and not mixed with an incandescent on the opposite side.
 6 volt systems are weak and if you are mixing LED and incandescent on opposing sides, the incandescent will draw all the current leaving little for the LED to function.
 We also recommend they are tested with the engine running.
+Using an incandescent lamp in the number plate can also affect the performance of 6 volt tail lights for the same reason.

 CE and ROHS approval